The Value of Service Rate Flexibility in an M/M/1 Queue with Admission Control: Introduction

 On the other hand, in several queueing systems it is possible to alleviate the congestion effects by adjusting the service capacity.
 For example in banks or call centers the number of servers may change during the day to follow variations of the arrival rate.
 The service rate may also be varied dynamically when the queue length becomes too long.
 Increasing (and in some cases decreasing) the service rate comes at a cost, but it has the advantage over admission control policies that fewer or no customers are turned away.
 It is thus of interest to explore to what extent a flexibility in service capacity can interact with admission control and when it can alleviate its effects.

-In this paper we investigate the interaction of service rate flexibility and admission control in an M/M/1 queueing system.
-The flexibility is modeled as the option to switch dynamically between a low and a high service rate.
-We analyze the problem of joint admission and service rate control by formulating a Markovian Decision Process model to maximize the infinite horizon expected discounted profit.

-We also explore the effect of service rate flexibility on the optimal profit and the admission thresholds.
-Specifically, the benefit of the service rate switch option is compared against a baseline case where only the low service rate is used and admission control is employed.
-Thus, in principle, the benefit is due both to the existence of a higher service rate as well as the flexibility to use it.
-On the other hand, the higher service rate is not free but comes at a higher cost, thus the benefit of using it reflects the tradeoff between serving at a faster rate and paying higher operational costs.
-When we use the term benefit of flexibility we mean exactly how this tradeoff manifests itself in the presence of admission control.
+In this paper we investigate the interaction of service rate flexibility and admission control in an M/M/1 queueing system, where the flexibility is modeled as the option to switch the service rate dynamically based on the congestion.
+We analyze the problem of joint admission and service rate control by formulating a Markovian Decision Process model to maximize the infinite horizon expected discounted and average profits.
+We explore the effect of service rate flexibility on the optimal profit and the admission thresholds.
+Specifically, the benefit of the service rate switch option is compared against a baseline case where only the lowest service rate is used and admission control is employed.
+Thus, in principle, the benefit is due both to the existence of higher service rates as well as the flexibility to use them.
+On the other hand, higher service rates are not free but come at higher costs, thus the benefit of using them reflects the tradeoff between serving at a faster rate and paying higher operational costs.
+When we use the term ``benefit of flexibility'' we mean exactly how this tradeoff manifests itself in the presence of admission control.